What's the Difference Between a Condo and an Apartment?

 - Amenities: Condos and apartment buildings are often built with similar structures, meaning most amenities are likely to be the same.

-- Location: Similar to amenities, apartment buildings, and condos have the same structure and are, therefore, often found in comparable locations.
+- Location: Similar to amenities, apartment buildings and condos have the same structure and are, therefore, often found in comparable locations.

 Is a Condo Bigger Than an Apartment?

-Condos tend to be larger than apartments, as they often more resemble a townhouse or house than a traditional apartment.
+Yes, condos are usually larger than apartments, as they often more resemble a townhouse or house than a traditional apartment.
 Not all condos are bigger than all apartments, however.
 There are plenty of sizable apartments out there.

-Pros and Cons of Owning a Condo
+What are the Pros and Cons of Owning a Condo?

 Now that you understand the main difference between an apartment and a condo and the ownership structure involved, let’s look at the pros and cons of condo living.